-Please note that the BC PNP reserves the right to continue assessment of your application and make a decision for program integrity purposes despite a withdrawal request.
+Please note that for program integrity purposes, the BC PNP reserves the right to assess your application and make a decision despite a withdrawal request.
 If it is determined that you/your employer made a misrepresentation in your application, which you knew or ought to have known, the Director of Provincial Immigration Programs may refuse to accept any future applications from you/your employer for a period of up to two years as per paragraph 3(3)(d) of the Provincial Immigration Programs Act and subsection 5(a) and 5(b) of the Provincial Immigration Programs Regulation.